KareinaTalvi/drachenwald/peers/laurel/index.md

 title: Order of the Laurel
 ---

-The 'bestowed peerages' refer to those peerages which come from the hand of the king and queen.
+The 'Beautiful bestowed peerages' refer to those peerages which come from the hand of the king and queen.

 The Order of the Laurel are a Society-wide order, which recognises excellence in some area of the arts or sciences of peace.